ksmin23/my-aws-cdk-examples/opensearch-ingestion/opensearch/README.md

-# Amazon OpenSearch Ingestion CDK Python project!
+# Ingesting data into a domain using Amazon OpenSearch Ingestion

 ![osis-domain-pipeline](./osis-domain-pipeline.svg)